-Baldip Kaur is a British Indian and accomplished exhibiting artist and writer who resides in London.
-Her writing is inspired by giving a voice to those oppressed by injustice e,g child grooming/trafficking, psychological and domestic abuse.
+Baldip Kaur is a British Indian and an accomplished exhibiting artist and writer.
+Her writing is inspired by giving a voice to oppressed e,g child grooming/trafficking, psychological and domestic violence.

-Her published literary works are novels ‘Kismet’, ‘Fanish’ ‘Maelstrom’ and her most recent novel ‘Call of Angels.’
-In addition she has published ‘Visual Reflections’ a compilation of some of her artwork and poetry
+Her published literary works are novels ‘Kismet’, ‘Fanish’ ‘Maelstrom’ ‘Call of Angels.’ and her latest novel ' I can't breathe; In addition she has published ‘Visual Reflections’ a compilation of some of her artwork and poetry

 Her novels give voice against social injustices and all the issues addressed, by her, although fiction, are of concern to the values and advancement of society